bozsahin/ccglab/README.md

 If you use CCGLAB from a virtualbox, save your machine state rather than power off the virtual machine.
 You won't have to do all of the above over and over.

-Better yet, put a linux partition on your machine if you intend to use CCGlab quite often.
+Even better, put a linux partition on your machine if you intend to use CCGlab quite often.
 You might forget to save the machine state one day, and you'd have to start all over again.

 <B>FIRST TIME INSTALL of CCGLAB</B>